 A non-refundable application fee of $180 must accompany your application.
 This fee, which must be paid by credit card online using a Visa or MasterCard only, is processed through Wharton's secure server using Cybersource.
 You will not see the payment option until you submit your application online.

-U.S. Military service members (active duty and veterans) and employees of not-for-profit organizations are eligible to waive this fee.
+U.S. Military service members (active duty and veterans) and employees of not-for-profit organizations may be eligible to waive this fee.
 Please contact the office to which you're applying before submitting the application to confirm whether you are eligible and, if so, to make the necessary arrangements.